Technical analysis: History tends to repeat itself

-Technical analysts believe that investors collectively repeat the behavior of the investors that preceded them.
+Technical analysts believe that investors collectively repeat the behavior of the investors who preceded them.
 To a technician, the emotions in the market may be irrational, but they exist.
 Because investor behavior repeats itself so often, technicians believe that recognizable (and predictable) price patterns will develop on a chart.
 Recognition of these patterns can allow the technician to select trades that have a higher probability of success.

 Technical analysis is not limited to charting, but it always considers price trends.
 For example, many technicians monitor surveys of investor sentiment.
-These surveys gauge the attitude of market participants, specifically whether they are bearish or bullish.
+These surveys gauge the market sentiment of participants, specifically whether they are "bearish" or "bullish".
 Technicians use these surveys to help determine whether a trend will continue or if a reversal could develop; they are most likely to anticipate a change when the surveys report extreme investor sentiment.
 Surveys that show overwhelming bullishness, for example, are evidence that an uptrend may reverse; the premise being that if most investors are bullish they have already bought the market (anticipating higher prices).
 And because most investors are bullish and invested, one assumes that few buyers remain.
 This leaves more potential sellers than buyers, despite the bullish sentiment.
-This suggests that prices will trend down, and is an example of contrarian trading.
+This suggests that prices will trend down, and is an example of contrarian investing.

 Industry

 The industry is globally represented by the International Federation of Technical Analysts (IFTA), which is a federation of regional and national organizations.
 In the United States, the industry is represented by both the CMT Association and the American Association of Professional Technical Analysts (AAPTA).
 The United States is also represented by the Technical Security Analysts Association of San Francisco (TSAASF).
 In the United Kingdom, the industry is represented by the Society of Technical Analysts (STA).
-The STA was a founding member of IFTA, has recently celebrated its 50th Anniversary and certifies analysts with the Diploma in Technical Analysis.
+The STA was a founding member of IFTA, has recently celebrated its 50th anniversary and certifies analysts with the Diploma in Technical Analysis.
 In Canada the industry is represented by the Canadian Society of Technical Analysts.
 In Australia, the industry is represented by the Australian Technical Analysts Association (ATAA), (which is affiliated to IFTA) and the Australian Professional Technical Analysts (APTA) Inc.

 Professional technical analysis societies have worked on creating a body of knowledge that describes the field of Technical Analysis.
 A body of knowledge is central to the field as a way of defining how and why technical analysis may work.
 It can then be used by academia, as well as regulatory bodies, in developing proper research and standards for the field.
 The CMT Association has published a body of knowledge, which is the structure for the Chartered Market Technician (CMT) exam.